marwahaha/tonys/README.md

 2 How to to switch between branch's,

-Run = git branch == local-environ-project-spec-setup to create a new branch, Run = git checkout == local-environ-project-spec-setup to switch to the feature branch, Run = git checkout master to switch between branch's,
+Run = git branch == boiler-plate-house-keeping-local-environ-project-spec-setup = to create a new branch, Run = git checkout == boiler-plate-house-keeping-local-environ-project-spec-setup = to switch to the feature branch, Run = git checkout master to switch between branch's,

 3 how to merge a new branch